Suprudo

 When Suprudo first began their partnership with Global Brigades, the conditions of the CHPS Compound were preventing the nurses from providing adequate services to their patients.
 The nurses expressed that their top needs were: washrooms for patients, delivery equipment, a Polytank stand, and electricity.
 Global Brigades began working with local contractors in 2019 to improve the infrastructure and equipment of the CHPS Compound.

-Global Brigades achieved an agreement with the Ghana Ministry of Health to ensure that a midwife is assigned at the CHPS compound once the maternity ward is equipped.
+Global Brigades achieved an agreement with the Ghana Ministry of Health to ensure that a midwife is assigned to the CHPS compound once the maternity ward is equipped.
 This additional staff and equipment will allow the nurses to perform more community outreach and provide higher-quality care to patients.

 HEALTH INSURANCE ENROLLMENT